EnterPlayerOne/Battle-Cinematics-Stadium-Camera/README.md

 - **BC DISABLED:** leaves BC installed but stops BC camera ownership.

 Ownership is **phase-scoped**, not battle-wide.
 A host can own the idle camera through External while BC still owns Pokémon Intro, Attack or Faint.

+With **CBE 2.0**, BC PRIORITY overrides the enabled native camera only for BC-owned phases.
+COOPERATIVE with CBE CAMERA ON returns the main camera to CBE without disabling an otherwise eligible PiP.
+BC DISABLED also disables PiP.
+The CBE configuration and legacy-version distinction are documented above.

 ---